 - Density: 1.23 g/cm³

-Caffeine is entirely stable up to 235 degrees Celsius, according to the statistics presented above.
+Caffeine is entirely stable up to 235 degrees Celsius, according to the above statistics.
 As a result, caffeine will not degrade at the boiling point of water.
 Caffeine is only dissolved in boiling water, which means it interacts with water molecules via hydrogen bonding.

-Despite the title of the article, traditional recipes virtually never call for the coffee to be boiled.
+Despite the article’s title, traditional recipes never call for the coffee to be boiled.

 Let’s look at several classic methods for “boiling” coffee.

 Boiling coffee is most likely the original way coffee was produced in antiquity.

 It’s a Jebena.
 It’s the traditional Ethiopian method of brewing coffee.
 Coffee, as you may know, originates in Ethiopia.
 As you can see, it is boiled directly over a flame or heat source.